mohammed-afif/Stack-Overflow-Survey-Dashboard/README.md

 Dive into the STACK OVERFLOW DEVELOPER SURVEY 2019 Dashboard! 🚀

-Leveraging IBM Cloud tools, I’ve transformed the Stack Overflow Developer Survey 2019 data into a comprehensive and interactive dashboard.
+Leveraging IBM Cognos Analytics with Watson tools, I’ve transformed the Stack Overflow Developer Survey 2019 data into a comprehensive and interactive dashboard.

 Project Overview:
 Methodology: